antfu/antfu.me/pages/notes.md

 _2020/02/28_

 In JavaScript, single quotes('') and double quotes("") are interchangable.
-With ES6, we even has backticks(``) for template literals.
+With ES6, we now even have backticks(``) for template literals.
 When you want to write a quick script to find all the strings without introducing a heavy parser, you may think about using RegExp.
 For example, you can have:

 ```ts
 /['"`](.*?)['"`]/gm